 Other recent developments include a full planning application being submitted to the planning authorities at the end of January and the project is entering the final key stage before applying for grant support.

 Meeting alert!!
 8 November, 6pm at Trallwm Community Hall.
 A meeting to discuss setting up a community group in the form of a Charitable Incorporated Organisation to manage the community hub.
 We are recruiting Trustee’s to sit on the management committee.
 If you can volunteer your time, please come along to the meeting or if you cannot make it call Darren on 07876066606.

 October 2021 update: Consultations and CIO Trustee recruitment

-A series of dates for residents to meet the project coordinators has been scheduled for September.
-The aim of this exercise is to gain the views of residents on the proposals for the community hub project at Llwynhendy Library and the surrounding playing fields.
+In September residents had the opportunity to meet the project coordinators.
+This was in order to gain the views of residents on the proposals for the community hub project at Llwynhendy Library and the surrounding playing fields.

 June 2021 update: Social media and volunteering…